How to access Scopus¶

 If queries break for other reasons, exceptions of type requests.exceptions are raised, such as:

 - requests.exceptions.TooManyRedirects: Exceeded 30 redirects.

-The entity you are looking for was not properly merged with another one entity in the sense that it is not forwarding.
+The entity you are looking for was not properly merged with another entity, in the sense that it is not correctly forwarding.
 Happens rarely when Scopus Author profiles are merged.
 May also occur less often with Abstract EIDs and Affiliation IDs.

 pybliometrics will automatically try to establish the connection a few times on typical server-side errors.
 The number of retries is specified in your configuration file, section “Requests” value “Retries” (if none is given, pybliometrics makes 5 attempts).